8 Home Improvement Materials That You Can Recycle

 Photo: Courtesy of Cherokee County Landfill

 While cans that still have paint in them should be disposed of through a hazardous waste program, empty paint cans have many recycling options.
 Paint containers are made of two types of readily recyclable materials.
 Both plastic and metal paint cans can be recycled and remade into the same kinds of containers, as well as many other industrial and commercial products.
 The High-Density Polyethylene (HDPE) that makes up plastic paint pails is known for its strength and durability, and is one of the easiest, most popular and cost-effective plastics to recycle.
 Metal cans are made of steel, which can be recycled to make other steel products such as tools, equipment and building materials.
-You may also like these 33 eco-chic houses made from recycled materials.
+Find out if you can recycle paint.

 Reclaimed wood is in high demand and you can possibly reuse some of the wood from your renovation project yourself.
 If there’s more wood than you can use, however, you can sell it, give it away or donate it to an organization such as Habitat for Humanity.
-Wood should never be wasted!
-Here’s how to build a simple reclaimed wood table.
+Wood should never be wasted.

 If you’re interested in getting rid of your cast iron tub and replacing it or choosing a different one, you may be met with a big question: what do you do with that big hunk of iron?
 Usually the best option is to bust up the old tub and sell the pieces to a scrap metal recycler.
 Wondering how to bust up on old cast iron tub?
 Let editor-in-chief Gary Wentz show you how in this video!